 A felony DWI is not an ordinary DWI; it is an offense that could have more than the consequence of prison time and high fines: it could affect your entire life, from your job to your studies to your family.
 Under no circumstances do you want to let a felony DWI case happen without a fight.
 Doug Murphy is a Board-certified DWI and Board-certified criminal defense lawyer in the Houston area who never represents a client without putting up a fight, and he is here to take on your fight, too, if that means keeping you out of jail and maintaining your professional, academic and social reputation.
-Doug is only one of two lawyer in Texas who is board certified in DWI Defense and Criminal Law.
+Doug is only one of two lawyers in Texas who is board certified in DWI Defense and Criminal Law.
 Experience and expertise matter.

 With Doug Murphy, you hire an attorney who always prepares each case with the intent to go to trial.
 Some may not understand the importance of this distinction from other DWI lawyers who prefer to settle and rarely see the inside of a court system, but the difference is real and tangible: the protection of your life, your freedom, and your rights.
 With those attorneys who prefer to never see inside a courtroom, sure, you might get a plea agreement -- possibly -- but you will likely never have the opportunity to have charges against you dismissed before trial even happens or acquittal should trial take place.
 Having an attorney like Doug Murphy who has a reputation built on his trial experience can benefit you and your case greatly.
 And when it's a felony DWI, you need the best, most aggressive defense you can get.